National Alliance on Mental Illness

 Symptoms, Causes and Diagnosis

 Depression can be difficult to detect from the outside looking in, but for those who experience major depression, it is disruptive in a multitude of ways.
 The symptoms of clinical depression usually represent a significant change in how a person functions.
+Sometimes individuals become so discouraged and hopeless that death seems preferable to life.
+These feelings can lead to suicidal ideation, attempts and death by suicide.
 The following are key areas where depression causes major changes in people.

 The general scientific understanding is that depression does not have a single cause; it arises from multiple factors that may need to occur simultaneously.
 A person’s life experience, genetic inheritance, age, sex, brain chemistry imbalance, hormone changes, substance abuse and other illnesses all play significant roles in the development of a depression.
 It also may be that there is no observable trigger leading to the illness; depression may occur spontaneously and be unassociated with any life crisis, physical illness or other currently known risks.

 Our current understanding is that major depression can have many causes and develop from a variety of genetic pathways.
 The occurrence of mood disorders and suicides tend to run in families.
 However, your genetic inheritance is only one factor.
 Identical twins share 100 percent of the same genes, but both identical twins develop depression only about 30 percent of the time.

 Some proposed genetic pathways in the development of depression include changes observed in the regional brain functioning.
 For instance, imaging studies have shown consistently that the left, front portion of the brain becomes less active during depression.
 Also, brain patterns during sleep change in a characteristic way during depression.
 Depression is also associated with changes in how the pituitary gland and hypothalamus respond to hormone stimulation.